 As amateur horologists, we began researching clocks and clockmaking after purchasing our first longcase clock in 1978.

 Over time, our interests became focused on clocks of all types made in the Gloverstone area of Chester during the eighteenth century.
 The Gloverstone Clockmakers of Chester is the first book we wrote together.
 Please see the ‘Buy our Books‘ page.

-For the last fifteen years we have also been creating a photographic record of turret clocks.
+For the last twenty-five years we have also been creating a photographic record of turret clocks.
 We have visited churches, private houses and public buildings in order to photograph their rarely seen movements.
 While doing so, we became fascinated by the clocks produced by JB Joyce & Co Ltd, in nearby Whitchurch, Shropshire.
-Following much research into archives located all over the country, we have written Joyce of Whitchurch – Clockmakers 1690-1965.
+Following much research into archives and clocks located all over the country, we wrote Joyce of Whitchurch – Clockmakers 1690-1965.
 Please see the ‘Buy our Books‘ page.

-Our most recent project was researching the history and clocks of Thomas Cooke & Sons of York.
+Another project was researching the history and clocks of Thomas Cooke & Sons of York.
 We attempted to photograph every Cooke clock we could trace.
 Our book The Turret Clocks of T. Cooke & Sons of York.
 A historical perspective 1807 – 1897 – copies are available.
 Please see the ‘Buy our Books‘ page.